AI in Legal Practice and Courts

 Current Landscape

-As of the June 15, 2026 review of this page, legal AI is no longer only a public-chatbot problem.
-Major legal vendors market AI products as research, drafting, document analysis, and workflow systems.
-Thomson Reuters launched CoCounsel Legal in August 2025 with Deep Research and agentic guided workflows; LexisNexis announced general availability of Protégé in January 2025 as a personalized assistant with agentic capabilities grounded in LexisNexis and customer content.
+As of August 12, 2026, legal AI is no longer only a public-chatbot problem.
+Major legal vendors market systems for research, drafting, document analysis, and multi-step workflows.
+Thomson Reuters launched CoCounsel Legal in August 2025 with Deep Research and guided agentic workflows; LexisNexis announced general availability of Protégé in January 2025 as a personalized assistant grounded in LexisNexis and customer content.
+These announcements establish product direction, not accuracy, ethical compliance, or fitness for a particular matter.

-Court governance is also becoming more explicit.
-The Administrative Office of the U.S. Courts reported that it created an AI Task Force in early 2025 and developed interim guidance for the federal judiciary, including cautions against delegating core judicial functions to AI and reminders that AI-generated content must be independently reviewed and verified.
-The National Center for State Courts has issued court-facing guidance that starts with low-risk tasks, human review, data governance, terms-of-use review, and staff training.
+Federal court governance remains interim and decentralized.
+The Administrative Office of the U.S. Courts reported that its AI Task Force developed temporary guidance in 2025 cautioning against delegating core judicial functions, calling for independent review and verification, and asking courts to define approved tasks and consider disclosure.
+The National Center for State Courts separately recommends beginning with lower-risk tasks, human review, data governance, terms-of-use review, and staff training.

 Access-to-justice organizations face a different measure of success than commercial legal teams.
-The Legal Services Corporation's 2024-2025 technology summit framed technology as part of civil legal service delivery, but public-facing AI only improves access if users can understand its limits, reach a human or authorized provider when needed, correct errors, and avoid mistaking procedural information for individualized legal advice.
+Public-facing AI improves access only if users can understand its jurisdiction and limits, reach a human or authorized provider when needed, correct errors, and avoid mistaking procedural information for individualized legal advice.
+A faster answer is not access to justice if it is unusable, inaccessible, stale, or wrong.

-The evidence rules process remains unsettled.
-Proposed Federal Rule of Evidence 707, aimed at machine-generated or AI-produced evidence offered without expert testimony, was published for public comment in 2025.
-In May 2026, the Advisory Committee on Evidence Rules reported that it did not recommend action on proposed Rule 707 at that time, revised the proposal, and planned further study of Rule 707 and AI-related deepfake issues.
+The federal evidence-rules process remains unsettled.
+Proposed Rule of Evidence 707, aimed at machine-generated evidence offered without expert testimony, was published for comment in 2025.
+In May 2026, the Advisory Committee on Evidence Rules declined to advance its revised proposal for another comment period, planned further expert study, and continued separate work on deepfake-authenticity issues.
+Rule 707 is therefore a proposal under study, not a Federal Rule of Evidence in force.

 Professional Ethics

-The American Bar Association's Formal Opinion 512, issued July 29, 2024, states that existing professional obligations apply when lawyers use generative AI.
-The opinion highlights duties of competence, confidentiality, communication, supervision, and reasonable fees.
+The American Bar Association's Formal Opinion 512, issued July 29, 2024, explains how existing Model Rules apply when lawyers use generative AI.
+It addresses competence, confidentiality, communication, supervision, meritorious claims, candor to tribunals, and reasonable fees.
+The opinion is an important national reference, but lawyers must identify the rules, ethics opinions, court orders, and law that actually govern their jurisdiction and matter.

 Client communication is context-specific.
 AI use may need to be discussed when it materially affects the representation, changes confidentiality assumptions, implicates client instructions, alters outsourcing or vendor arrangements, or changes how fees and expenses are calculated.
 A silent tool choice can become an ethics issue when the client reasonably needed to know about it.